Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation: Discussion on the Literature

-The papers are classified according to the framework presented in~\cite{bockel2023fraud} based on the processing steps and challenges presented.
-Table~\ref{tab:processing} summarises the papers over the different processing steps.
+Next, the papers are classified according to the framework presented by~\citet{bockel2023fraud}.
+Table~\ref{tab:processing} summarises the papers over the processing steps.
 The most prevalent pre-processing steps are feature engineering and exploration.
-The feature engineering is done to enhance GNN models and define different risk profiles.
-We see in the literature that this is either based on neighbourhood and centrality metrics~\cite{FRONZETTICOLLADON201749, DREZEWSKI201518, ovelgonne2012covertness} or on the aggregation of local (node-specific) information~\cite{zhou2022behavior, zhdanova2014no}.
-When looking at exploration, some of the research is done on how to construct meaningful visualisations~\cite{chang2007wirevis, mcginn2016visualizing}, while other papers rely on clustering the nodes as additional support for their findings~\cite{malm2013using, FRONZETTICOLLADON201749}.
+Feature engineering is done to define different risk profiles or to enhance GNN models.
+This is either based on neighbourhood and centrality metrics~\citep{FRONZETTICOLLADON201749, DREZEWSKI201518, ovelgonne2012covertness} or on the aggregation of local (node-specific) information~\citep{zhou2022behavior, zhdanova2014no}.
+For exploration, some research is done on how to construct meaningful visualisations~\citep{chang2007wirevis, mcginn2016visualizing}, while other papers rely on clustering the nodes as additional support for their findings~\citep{malm2013using, FRONZETTICOLLADON201749}.